 Some recruiters also ask about salary on this phone screen.
 We do not recommend ever giving a number or even a range because it can come back to bite you later in the process when you get to the offer stage.
 Negotiating a higher salary can compound to add hundreds of thousands of dollars to your salaries later in your career, so it is important to be smart.
 If they ask you about salary requirements on the phone interview, be polite but let them know you haven’t thought about it yet.
 You can also say, ““I’m not sure yet, I’ll need to do some research on industry standards first.”

+You should also expect to answer questions like, “what is your greatest weakness?” as well talk about a time where you experienced a conflict.
 Check out more phone interview questions and answers so you can prepare as effectively as possible.

 3. Plan where you will take the call (and make sure it’s quiet)